I own a Holland Lop, that I’ve had my bunny for a full year.

 Do Wild Rabbits Hibernate

 Wild rabbits do not hibernate, but their behavior will change during the winter.
+These changes include a much different winter diet vs summer diet.

 During the summer, wild rabbits survive by eating vegetation and weeds like grass, clovers, flowers, wildflowers, and vegetables.